thekvs/esnappy/README.md

 [Snappy compression library](http://code.google.com/p/snappy/).
 It uses separate thread for compression/decompression so it won't screw up Erlang's VM scheduler while processing large data chunks.
-Code of the Snappy library included in this distribution.

 ## Erlang Version